nextagencyio/syncnext/scripts/README.md

 # Contentful Scripts

-This directory contains scripts for managing your Contentful space, specifically for recreating Drupal paragraph types as Contentful content types.
+This directory contains scripts for managing your Contentful space, specifically for creating content types that work with your React section components.

 ## Prerequisites